 In the UK, World Asthma Day is typically observed through a series of events both physical and digital, from professional conferences and workshops to community-led virtual webinars building public awareness and empathy.
 These events focus on educating people about the disease, promoting understanding of its triggers, and offering practical advice on managing day-to-day life.
 These activities are typically supported by the British Lung Foundation, Asthma UK, and National Health Service (NHS), amongst other local health organizations and charities.
 Whilst participation in larger international events takes place virtually, local events around the UK create a national network of support and shared understanding.
 World Asthma Day is observed annually on the first Tuesday in May.

-Facts about World Asthma Day
+Top 9 Facts for 2026 World Asthma Day in the UK

 In the News and Trending in the UK for World Asthma Day